Toll Free US:

 What You Should Consider Bringing Home With You On Your Return Trip

 There are some foods in Israel that are either better than anything you will find elsewhere, or simply don’t exist outside the country.
-Silan for example is a popular combination of milk and honey, referenced in the Bible and quite tasty.
+Silan, for example, is a natural date syrup—rich, sweet, and often used as a topping or ingredient in desserts and savory dishes.

 Be sure to purchase from a reputable buyer.
 Sweet dates are another popular treat taken home by tourists and grown in the country.
 Spice packets like the biblical hyssop are also quite popular.